zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

    under the FPF umbrella, and to pay for expenses reasonably related to the administration of Zcash Community Grants.
 They MUST NOT be used by FPF for its internal operations and direct expenses not related to administration of Zcash Community Grants.
-Additionally, BP and ECC are ineligible to receive Zcash Community Grants while BP is receiving a slice of the Dev Fund, and ZF is ineligible to receive Zcash Community Grants while ZF is receiving a slice of the Dev Fund.
+Additionally, ZF is ineligible to receive Zcash Community Grants while ZF is receiving a slice of the Dev Fund.

 2. Zcash Community Grants SHOULD support well-specified work proposed by the grantee, at reasonable market-rate costs.
 They can be of any duration or ongoing without a duration limit.
 Grants of indefinite duration SHOULD be reviewed periodically (on a schedule that the Zcash Community Grants Committee considers appropriate for the value and complexity of the grant) for continuation of funding.

 3. Priority SHOULD be given to Zcash Community Grants that bolster teams with substantial (current or prospective) continual existence, and set them up